 His 10th labour, the rustling of Geryon’s cattle, has a very Celtic flavour to it.
 To the Celts, cattle were wealth, so it’s not surprising that they raided each other’s cattle whenever they could.
 The enormous difficulties that Hercules faces getting to the end of the world to steal Geryon’s cattle, then his efforts to keep others from stealing them, are a bit like the Irish story of the Brown Bull of Cooley (the Tain bo Cuilange).
 At the end of the Tain, the bull dies, and in this story the cattle are all sacrificed to Hera when Hercules finally gets them home.

 Another Celtic motif is that, after he killed Geryon, Hercules founded a city on the spot of their battle, and buried Geryon’s head under it.
-(The head of Welsh wise-man and warrior Bran is supposedly buried under the Tower of London.)
+(The head of the Welsh wise-man and warrior Bran is supposedly buried under the Tower of London.)

 In addition, he built the Pillars of Hercules, one in Spain and one in Libya, to commemorate his journey.
 According to legend, the Spanish king Breogán built a tower at the site of the pillar, so tall his sons could see Ireland from the top, sparking yet another of Ireland’s mythical invasions.